xdrip/xdrip_docs/docs/use/alarms.md

 ##### Smart alerting

 Smart snoozing and alerting avoid the alert to trigger or re-raise if BG is going in the right direction (upwards for low alerts and downwards for highs).
-The threshold for acknowledging a sufficient change in the right direction is 4mg/dl in 5 minutes.
+The threshold for acknowledging a sufficient change in the right direction are:

+Change is more than +4mg/dl in 5 minutes from low alert
+Change is more than -1mg/dl in 5 minutes from high alert

 <img src="../images/M-S-AA-GAc.png" style="zoom:75%;" />